bolnel/nelsite1/content/articles/psm-csm-which-scrum-certification-best.md

 * A-CSM: 30 SEU, $175 renewal fee.
 * CSP-SM: 40 SEU, $250 renewal fee.

 If you have certifications on different levels, you only need to pay to renew the top-level one, the rest renew automatically.
-But you need to submit at least half of SEUs required for each of the lower-level certifications.
+But you need to submit at least half of SEUs required for each of the certifications on a different track.

 Attending a higher-level certification course automatically renews all lower-level certifications.

+Related: this article goes into detail about [obtaining SEUs to renew your certifications](/articles/how-get-seu-csm-renewal-free) by Scrum Alliance.

 {{< figure src="/article_images/psm-csm-which-scrum-certification-best-img4.jpg" alt="Scrum master helps the team to implement the Scrum practices" caption="photo by \@fauxels on Pexels">}}